Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ### What You’ll Learn
 - how to create a Snowflake Stream
 - how to create and schedule a Snowflake Task
-- how to orchestrate tasks into a data pipeline
+- how to orchestrate tasks into data pipelines
 - how Snowpark can be used to build new types of user-defined functions and stored procedures
 - multiple ways to manage and monitor your Snowflake tasks and data pipelines